InstituteforDiseaseModeling/covid-health-systems/README.md

 different definitions for length of stay, broken out by severity and symptoms.

 Collectively, they indicate that severe cases have longer length of stay, and most ICU-bound patients start out in an AAC bed and eventually progress to more severe symptoms that require ICU care.
-We reflect this in the model with length of stay for moderate cases of 9.4-12.2 days, and for severe cases 12.5-16.2 days.
+We reflect this in the model with length of stay for moderate cases of an average of 11 days with standard deviation of 5, and for severe cases of an average of 14 days with a standard deviation of 5.
+The model uses a lognormal distribution to model length of stay.

 ### Proportion of stay in ICU